-In 1987 the Spanish government began to study the possibility to build a pilot project for nuclear waste storage near Portugal’s border.
-The site for the proposed project was Aldeadávila de la Ribera (Zamora, Spain), a village located in the basin of the International Douro and 4 km from the Portuguese border on the Douro River, which at the time was water provider for roughly half of the 10 million Portuguese.
+In 1987, the Spanish government began to study the possibility of a pilot project to establish a nuclear waste storage site near its border with Portugal.
+The site for the proposed project was Aldeadávila de la Ribera (Zamora, Spain), a village located in the International Douro Nature Park and four kilometers from the Portuguese border.
+At the time, the Douro River supplied water for roughly 5 million Portuguese people, or around half of the population.

-Experts on the matter criticized the selected site since they were worried about technical conditions such as seismo-tectonic criteria and the granite’s permeability.
-They feared that the pilot laboratory and the highly active nuclear waste sheltered on this stone, would not ensure the required isolation for 50.000-500.000 years, depending on the life span of some isotopes contained in such waste and its decay to harmless levels for people and the environment.
-In addition, the compliance with seismotectonic stability criteria of the International Douro domain, where Aldeadávila is located, was also a restraint.
+Experts on the matter criticized the site chosen, since they were worried about technical conditions such as the area’s seismotectonic activity and the granite’s permeability.
+They feared that the pilot laboratory and the highly active nuclear waste stored in this stone would not provide required isolation for the amount of time (50,000-500,000 years, depending on the life span of some isotopes contained in such waste) necessary to ensure that it decays to levels that are harmless for people and the environment.
+Furthermore, inability to meet the seismotectonic stability criteria of the International Douro’s domain, where Aldeadávila is located, was also a restraint.

-Eleven years later, in 1998, the demonstrations returned following a complaint made by the Antinuclear and Environmentalist Committee of Salamanca claiming the border area was again under consideration as a possible storage site.
-The Association of Municipalities of Trás-os-Montes and Alto Douro promoted a march on foot by the riverbank inside the Portuguese Douro International area.
-Spanish and Portuguese wanted to draw attention to the fact that Aldeadávila was inside an international conservation unit: a natural park.
-At the origin of this objection was the law under discussion in the Spanish Senate, which would give full powers to Spain’s National Radioactive Waste Company-ENRESA to impose the location of a nuclear cemetery.
+Eleven years later, in 1998, the demonstrations returned following a complaint made by the Antinuclear and Environmentalist Committee of Salamanca that claimed that the border area was under consideration again as a possible storage site.
+The Association of Municipalities of Trás-os-Montes and Alto Douro promoted a march along the riverbank on the Portuguese side of the International Douro Nature Park.
+The Spanish and Portuguese wanted to draw attention to the fact that Aldeadávila was inside an international conservation unit: a nature park.
+What gave origin to this denouncement was a bill under discussion in the Spanish Senate that would give full powers to Spain’s National Radioactive Waste Company, ENRESA, to unilaterally define the location of a nuclear waste site.

-The Spanish Government, through ENRESA, attempted since then to find a solution for the nuclear waste storage.
-Some of the Portuguese mayors of Bragança district, near the border, suggested that the appropriate decision is to find a location closer to where nuclear energy is used, like Catalonia or Madrid.
-For the moment the project has been cancelled due to strong protests and safety measures and a permanent storage solution remains to be found.
+Since then, the Government of Spain has attempted, via ENRESA, to find a solution for the disposal of nuclear waste.
+Some of the Portuguese mayors of the Bragança district, near the border, suggested that the right thing would be to find a location closer to where nuclear energy is used, such as Catalonia or Madrid.
+The project has been cancelled due to strong protests and as a safety measure, and a permanent storage solution remains to be found.

-The same region is also a site of interest for uranium exploration.
-In 2013, the Portuguese ecologist Party-“Os Verdes” presented a petition to Parliament questioning the ongoing licensing process of a uranium mine project, in the region of Salamanca (about 100 km from the Portuguese border), by Berkeley Minera España, S.A., without any environmental impact study.
-Simultaneously the same company also requested the reopening of the Retortillo-Santidad mines (near the frontier and in a Special Protection Area for birds and Site of Community Importance).
+The same region is also a site of interest for uranium mining companies.
+In 2013, the Portuguese ecologist party “Os Verdes” presented a petition to parliament questioning the licensing process underway for a uranium mine project in the region of Salamanca (about 100 km from the Portuguese border) to be executed by Berkeley Minera España, S.A.
+No environmental impact assessment has been carried out for this project.
+At the same time, this company also requested the reopening of the Retortillo-Santidad mines.
+The mines are located near the border in a Special Protection Area for birds and a Site of Community Importance.